vellons/SimplePYBotSDK/README.md

 Currently, is possible to use websocket to get a real-time JSON dump of robot servomotors and sensors.
 There are also webservices to change servomotors goal angle.

-A development dashboard is available here to all servomotors moving:
+A development dashboard is available here to see all servomotors moving:
 [SimplePYBotDashboard](https://github.com/vellons/SimplePYBotDashboard).